If you’re concerned about your child’s thumb-sucking habit, we are here to help.

 The Truth About Thumb-Sucking

-The truth is that when your child has their temporary teeth, there isn’t much they can do to hurt the permanent ones that lay dormant.
-Any behaviors like thumb-sucking and brushing teeth might be best developed early on in life so they become habits with more staying power as they age, but those issues really might not have any bearing on their oral health until they have lost their baby teeth and the permanent ones have grown in.
+The truth is that when your child has temporary teeth, there isn’t much they can do to hurt the permanent ones that lay dormant.
+Behaviors like thumb-sucking and brushing teeth might be best developed early on in life so they become habits with more staying power as they age, but those issues really might not have any bearing on their oral health until they have lost their baby teeth and the permanent ones have grown in.

 When Should You Try to Break Their Thumb-Sucking Habit?

 The best time to break a habit like thumb-sucking is sooner rather than later.
-From the ages of two to four years, a child begins to shed their baby teeth and their permanent ones will start to grow.
+From the ages of two to four years, a child begins to shed their baby teeth, and their permanent ones will start to grow.
 If you notice that thumb-sucking is having a profound impact on your child’s baby teeth, then it’s imperative to stop it immediately, and it might warrant some advice from your pediatric dentist.
 But the best time to break the habit is before you notice baby teeth falling out.

 Thumb-sucking isn’t the worst habit that your child can engage in, but it is one that you should try to limit and remove from their behavior patterns as soon as you can so that you can stop it from impacting their oral health in the future.